Genusbiz/docs/developers/defining the application model/action orchestration/actions/effects/import data.md

 Click the **Settings** tab.

-*   Select **Validate XML Data** to perform a validation of the XML data based on its XML Schema.
+* Validation of an XML document based on its XML schema is enabled by default.
+To disable validation, click to clear the **Validate XML Data** check box.
 * In the **XML Root Path** box, enter an XPath expression to only store a specific part of the XML.